 The Thunderbirds appear to have one common goal for their team this spring.
-"It has been a long time since

 "It has been a long time since any Bellevue West baseball team has made it to state, and we know that this year we have the team to do that," Lemon said.
 "Our goal is to make it to state because once you get there literally anything can happen and we love our chances this year."